Shaded by Robin Michaelson

 "But forever is an idealization, and marriage is a dream.
 I don't want to live a dream."

 "I want to live that dream."

 And there is the crux.
-What makes it harder is that we have each other's sympathy.
+What makes it harder is we have each other's sympathy.
 How I would love to dream, to lift the veil and kiss her in the church and sleep in the blessing of God.
-But I can't because I know, I know, that under that blessing, that idea, that solid point, reality goes on; it's all on the books; it's all on credit.
+But I can't because I know, I know under that blessing, that idea, that solid point, reality goes on; it's all on the books; it's all on credit.
 Dreams undertaken always end, and then must be paid for.

 "In that dream, we stand to lose what is real," I say, and the argument usually ends, without resolution, somewhere around there.

 But the momentum from last night was too great; something was happening, and this morning Sarah had again something new to say.
 She was completely sincere.
 She said it right from the heart.

 "If you don't marry me, Kristian, I think our relationship will end."

 For both of us this was shocking to hear.
 It took time to hear, a time like the momentary blindness that comes from stepping into new light.
 And then the light makes things clear—clearer than they were before, and everything looks different, and memories are different.
 Sarah bowed the way she always bows—slowly at the neck, with her back straight—before beginning to cry.
 I left our eggs on the stove and, muttering something meant to comfort, laid a hand on the back of her head, stroked the top of her spine.
 We fear crying; it is a concession we are far too stubborn to make without shame.
 Sarah cries almost noiselessly.
 Her breathing is deeper and wet.